Tracy Press: 2006 Political Coverage

-In 2010, the Tracy Press received an award for its coverage of the Sandra Cantu kidnapping and murder case.
-Press photo editor and reporter Glenn Moore has also been honored several times by the California Newspaper Publishers Association for his news, sports and feature photographs, and former editor Jon Mendelson received similar CNPA awards for his columns, which appeared in the opinion and sometimes news sections of the paper.

 Freedom of information

 The Tracy Press filed a California Public Records Act request in 2007, seeking copies of e-mails sent from the personal e-mail account of Tracy Vice Mayor Suzanne Tucker.
-The e-mails were sent to Lawrence Livermore National Laboratory officials and concerned the manner in which a public forum about a research lab would be conducted.
+The e-mails were sent to Lawrence Livermore National Laboratory officials and concerned the manner in which a public forum about the research laboratory would be conducted.
 Since the e-mails were about city business, attorneys for the Tracy Press argued that copies should be made available to the public.

-A San Joaquin County Superior Court judge ruled against the Tracy Press, saying that since the e-mails were created and kept on Tucker's personal computer, and were never used, owned, possessed or sent by the City, they are not public records.
+A San Joaquin County Superior Court judge ruled against the Tracy Press, saying that since the e-mails were created and kept on Tucker's personal computer, and were never used, owned, possessed or sent by the city, they are not public records.
 The Tracy Press appealed the ruling and the California Court of Appeal (3rd District) ruled in favor of the City of Tracy on procedural grounds.

 Other publications

 In addition to the Tracy Press, Tank Town Media also publishes the Patterson Irrigator in Patterson.
+The company also owned the Scotts Valley Press Banner from 2005 until 2020 when it was sold to Metro Newspapers.
+The company purchased the Chino Valley Champion in 2017.